denten-books/plain-text/main.md

 ### 1.3.5 WYSINAWYG (What You See Is Not Always What You Get)

+By the 1960, multiple competing character encodings existed in the United States and globally.

+ASCII.

 "You must acknowledge that this is readable without special training," reads the schematic illustration to a Goldberg's 1911 patent for a "controller."
 "My